MiguelCos/mapping_peptides_to_proteins_from_fasta_file/README.md

 ## The script `map_semi_tryptic_peptides_to_proteins_in_fasta.R`

-This script contains an example usage of the `annotate_peptides` using a DIA-NN peptide tabular output as an input.
+This script contains an example usage of the `annotate_peptides` function using a DIA-NN peptide tabular file as an input.